nerdschoolbergen/introduction-to-javascript/exercise-2/README.md

 * Can you guess what the value of the `src` attribute needs to be in order to load your script?
 Hint: Take a look at the image source path.
 * Refresh the web page and you should now see an alert box with the text "Hello from an external JavaScript file!".

-> More info about the `<script>` tag here: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script
+> More info about the `<script>` element here: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script

 ## 4. Chrome DevTools &ndash; The _Network_ panel